hsenid-mobile/OnlyOfficeCommunityServer/hsuite.md

 * Some of these files are quite large, therefore if you are using a size limited source control system, you can avoid or delete the larger files.
 * To get them, navigate to the /OnlyOfficeCommunityServer directory and run `git submodule update --init --recursive`
 * To delete the larger files, they will be in the `\web\studio\ASC.Web.Studio\Products\Files\DocStore` directory.

+  ## Modify the BuildandDeploy.bat file

+  * Paths in the run script need to be modified depening on your installation path.